Avnet/Ultra96-PYNQ/README.md

 For more information about how to setup and use PYNQ for Ultra96, please refer to the [online documentation](https://ultra96-pynq.readthedocs.io/en/latest/).

-## Building PYNQ-compatible BSPs from scratch
+## Build PYNQ-compatible BSPs from scratch

-**IMPORTANT: u-boot source for Ultra96 v1 and v2 PetaLinux 2019.1 does not compile without patches.**
+**IMPORTANT: for Ultra96 v1 and v2, u-boot source may not compile without Petalinux patches.**

 If making your own bsp and building it outside of Ultra96 PYNQ, you must include the [u-boot fixes](https://github.com/Avnet/Ultra96-PYNQ/tree/master/Ultra96/petalinux_bsp_v1/meta-user/recipes-bsp/u-boot).
 If building your bsp within the Ultra96 PYNQ build system, the u-boot fixes will be automatically applied.

 Building your own bsp is optional.
 It is only needed if you have a good reason not to use the included BSP.

-Obtain and install Xilinx Vivado or SDx and PetaLinux on Ubuntu 16.04 LTS.
+Obtain and install Xilinx Vivado or SDx and Petalinux on Ubuntu 16.04 LTS.
 For Xilinx tools, you will need a version compatible with the PYNQ release (for Xilinx tool compatibility, see [Xilinx Tool Version](https://pynq.readthedocs.io/en/latest/pynq_sd_card.html)).
-If you are installing the Xilinx tools for the first time on your existing setup you must read Xilinx UG1144 for PetaLinux setup requirements.
+If you are installing the Xilinx tools for the first time on your existing setup you must read Xilinx UG1144 for Petalinux setup requirements.

 If you prefer, you can also setup all the tools on a VirtualBox VM (e.g. using [Vagrant software](https://pynq.readthedocs.io/en/latest/pynq_sd_card.html#prepare-the-building-environment)).
-If you purchased an Ultra96 board, a free voucher for the full-version Xilinx SDX tool suite and PetaLinux is included.
+If you purchased an Ultra96 board, a free voucher for the full-version Xilinx SDX tool suite and Petalinux is included.

 ### Step 1: Hardware design

 Use the Xilinx SDx or Vivado tools to generate the hardware design.
 The hardware design source files contain a PL (Xilinx Programmable Logic) design that will enable PYNQ to interact with a Grove mezzanine board.
 The hardware design also contains Ultra96 board specific settings.
-After building the hardware design, it will need to be manually imported into the PetaLinux BSP.
+After building the hardware design, it will need to be manually imported into the Petalinux BSP.

 To build the hardware design for Ultra96 v1: